mihailo-maksa/DevConnector/README.md

 # DevConnector

+## About

-DevConnector is a full stack social media web app built with the MERN stack.
+DevConnector is a full stack social media app that connects software developers from all over the world.

+## Technologies Used
+The MERN Stack - MongoDB, Express, React & Node.js

+## App Info

+### Author
+Mihailo Maksa

+### Version
+1.1.0

+### License
+This project is licensed under the MIT License